Cycling and Cooking in Tuscany

 Arrive at the Chiusi train station (a major stop on all the Rome-Florence lines) at 1:00-1:30 pm.
 A private van transfer will transport you to the farmhouse, just a short drive from Pienza.
 You'll check in to your room, meet your guides, and start the bike fitting session.
 Once everyone is set up with a bike and equipment, there'll be a short test ride in the valley.

-Day 2: Montalcino and Brunello (30 miles/48 km)
+Day 2: Montalcino and Brunello (25 miles/40 km)

 Begin today riding through fields of San Giovese grapes in the heart of Brunello di Montalcino.
 The route takes you through the landscapes that inspired many Renaissance paintings.
 Visit the city of Montalcino and explore it's medieval history including a towering fortress built by the Sienese in the 14th century to defend itself in battles against the Florentine.
-Visit the piazza and enjoy some of the famed Brunello wine at the Enoteca.

-Day 3: Pienza and Montepulciano (29 miles/46 km)
+Day 3: Pienza (24 miles/38 km)

 Today's ride takes you from the villa to Pienza, a pristine jewel of the Renaissance founded in 1458.
 Pope Pius II chose the famous Florentine architect Rossellino to transform his home village of Corsignano into one of the few surviving examples of 15th century architecture.
 Take some time to visit the Piazza Pio II where you can see many historic buildings from the Palazzo Piccolomini to a beautiful lodge and the stunning Duomo.

-Day 4: Monticchiello & Bagno Vignoni & spa day (23 miles/36 km)
+Day 5: Monticchiello & Bagno Vignoni & spa day (17 miles/28 km)

 Today you will ride to the charming, medieval village of Monticchiello.
-From here you cycle on to Bano Vignoni, known for the ancient healing pools that you will have the opportunity to visit after the picnic lunch.
+From here you cycle on to Bagno Vignoni, known for the ancient healing pools that you will have the opportunity to visit after the picnic lunch.
 The thermal waters are considered healing and have been a major attaction for those making their pilgrimmage on the Via Francigena.

 Today boasts another terrific bike ride.
 Starting out from the villa, you'll ride to Radicofani, a charming medieval village with one of the most impressive fortresses in Tuscany.
 This village is part of the UNESCO World Heritage Site of the Park of Val d'Orcia and Via Francigena (the main route once followed by pilgrims on their way to Rome).
 This will be the quietest day, biking off the beaten track.